 9 FAM 402.14

-a.
-The P nonimmigrant visa (NIV) classification was created by the Immigration Act of 1990, Public Law 101-649 of November 29, 1990, specifically to provide for certain athletes, entertainers, and artists who are coming to perform in the United States.
-Every P-1, P-2, or P-3 alien must be the beneficiary of a petition approved by the Department of Homeland Security (DHS) prior to visa issuance.
+(U) The P nonimmigrant visa (NIV) classification was created by the Immigration Act of 1990, Public Law 101-649 of November 29, 1990, specifically to provide for certain athletes, entertainers, and artists who are coming to perform in the United States.
+Every P-1, P-2, or P-3 applicant must be the beneficiary of a petition approved by the Department of Homeland Security (DHS) prior to visa issuance.

-22 CFR 41.12 identifies the following P visa classification symbols for aliens of artists, entertainers, athletes, and essential support personnel in accordance with INA 101(a)(15)(P):
+(U) 22 CFR 41.12 identifies the following P visa classification symbols for artists, entertainers, athletes, and essential support personnel:

-Internationally Recognized Athlete or Team, a Professional Athletes, Certain Amateur Athletes and Coaches, a Professional or Amateur Athlete Who Performs in a Theatrical Ice Skating Production, or a Member of Internationally Recognized Entertainment Group
+Internationally Recognized Athlete or Team, Professional Athletes, Certain Amateur Athletes and Coaches, a Professional or Amateur Athlete Who Performs in a Theatrical Ice-Skating Production, or a Member of Internationally Recognized Entertainment Group

 Artist or Entertainer in a Reciprocal Exchange Program